Advertisement

 For her part, Fran is adamant — never again.

 “I live in an apartment that’s mine.
-It’s my sanctuary,” she says, “so I walk in and I’m happy, I’m relaxed, I can do what I want.
-And I wasn’t necessarily feeling that at the end of my marriage.”
+It’s my sanctuary,” she says, “so I walk in and I’m happy, I’m relaxed, I can do what I want.”

-She’s proud to be part of a trend of women taking charge of their own lives after a long-term
+She’s proud to be part of a trend of women taking charge of their own lives.
+And furthermore, she encourages women in this situation not to be scared of being alone.